Hormone Testing and Interpretation for Male Infertility

 Inhibin B and male infertility

 Inhibin B, a hormone produced within the testicles, is involved in the feedback regulation of spermatogenesis by the brain.
 When sperm production is good, inhibin levels are higher, which causes the brain to maintain normal levels of FSH secretion.
-However, when sperm production by the testicles decreases, inhibin levels fall, which stimulates the brain to secrete more FSH in an attempt to force the testicles to make more sperm.
+However, when sperm production by the testicles decreases, inhibin levels fall, which stimulates the brain to secrete more FSH in an attempt to drive the testicles to make more sperm.

 Since inhibin levels are a more direct reflection of sperm production than the FSH levels that it helps to control, some researchers hope that someday it may be more clinically useful than FSH.
-However, at this point in time inhibin has not been studied nearly as extensively as FSH, the test is more expensive, and the test also has some of the same diagnostic limitations as the FSH test (such as false normal values in some azoospermic men with maturation arrest).
+However, at this point in time inhibin has not been studied nearly as extensively as FSH, the test is more expensive, and the test also has some of the same diagnostic limitations as the FSH test (such as falsely normal values in some azoospermic men with maturation arrest).

-However, there is one situation in which I have found inhibin B levels to be potentially helpful.
+However, there is one situation in which I have found inhibin B levels to be very helpful.
 In men who have some type of blockage (such as a prior vasectomy) but who are also on an exogenous androgen (such as testosterone injections or anabolic steroids), there is often a question of how long they need to be off the androgens before their sperm production recovers to the point where they can have treatments such as a vasectomy reversal or sperm extraction.
-Since medications used to treat lower testosterone levels in men (such as clomiphene citrate and anastrazole) can artificially elevate FSH levels, this makes monitoring FSH levels as a marker of the return of sperm production inaccurate.
-However, inhibin B levels do not seem to be impacted by medications such as clomiphene and anastrazole, and therefore these levels can be monitored over time to help determine when sperm production has recovered.
-When inhibin levels reach at least 150 pg/mL, then it is good evidence that sperm production has rebounded to the point where vasectomy reversal or a sperm extraction procedure can be performed.
+Since medications used to treat lower testosterone levels in men (such as clomiphene, tamoxifen, and anastrazole) can artificially elevate FSH levels, this makes monitoring FSH levels as a marker of the return of sperm production inaccurate.
+However, inhibin B levels do not seem to be impacted by medications such as clomiphene, tamoxifen and anastrazole, and therefore these levels can be monitored over time to help determine when sperm production has recovered.
+When inhibin levels reach at least 100 pg/mL, then it is good evidence that sperm production has rebounded to the point where vasectomy reversal or a sperm extraction procedure can be performed.